ninelabs/ninelabs.com/_posts/2015-12-21-forget-steve-harvey-flame-the-designer.md

 You see, Miss Colombia was actually 1st runner up; Miss Philippines won the pageant and _(ultimately)_ took the crown.
 The three-or-so minutes of live television following his snafu was awkward as hell.
 It was kind of like a bad accident &mdash; you _want_ to look away, you know you _should_ look away, but you _just can&rsquo;t_ look away.

 #### In case you missed it, take a few minutes and watch this.
-I promise, you won&rsquo;t be able to look away, either:
+I promise, you won&rsquo;t be able to look away either:

 <iframe width="875" height="492" src="https://www.youtube.com/embed/nmqAjr0xs04?rel=0&amp;showinfo=0" frameborder="0"></iframe>